solaroptic/grow-waco/README.md

 - RTK for reduced redundancy and updating data on the fly

-- Legitimate authorization and HTML validation
+- Legitimate authorization, email authentication, and HTML validation

 - Images for plans uploadable through Cloudinary